manoj0916/AssigmentSpringBoot/ProductRESTService/README.md

 ## System software Requirements
 * Oracle JDK 1.8.0_121 or higher
 * Java IDE (e.g. Eclipse IDE)
+* For executing the project we either can use Eclipse IDE or maven

 ## Highlevel Design for the project
  	We used J2EE design patterns such as facade, service etc. to implement the project.
 It has the structure as below: